 Then a moment later she realized it wasn’t sentients who did that.
 This did mean she ought to call the station’s pest control, but she never did.
 She didn’t mind voles.

 In fact, when she saw the little creature struggling, having apparently caught its claw on a thread, she even went so far as to bend down and try to help it out.
 Naturally at being touched by a big two-legged creature like those that usually killed voles when they saw him, it panicked and started to thrash.
 On some instinct, she stroked it under the chin, which calmed it down a little, and her finger happened to brush between its eyes.

-Then suddenly, from out of its brain through her arm-she could actually feel it passing through her system into her own brain-she was assaulted with the vole’s absolute terror, then by the soothing instinct her stroking had invoked, then more terror still with the gesture hadn’t gotten rid of.
+Then suddenly, from out of its brain through her arm-she could actually feel it passing through her system into her own brain-she was assaulted with the vole’s absolute terror, then by the soothing instinct her stroking had invoked, then more terror the gesture hadn’t gotten rid of.
 It was so primitively brutal she recoiled, dropping the vole in the process.
 It scurried away as fast as its legs would carry it and was out of sight before she recovered.

 Slowly, her shock gave was to wonder, and she pressed her hands to her head as if that would confirm or deny what she had just felt-not that this did anything, since almost every sentient in the universe could experience their own thoughts and emotions without telepathic help.